zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 > See the full view with more custom functions in this repo under `./data/sql`

 Azure Search executes this view when it indexes (and periodically re-indexes) the product database.

+# Copyright
+©2017 Microsoft Corporation.
+All rights reserved.
+This information is provided "as-is" and may change without notice.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.
+Third party data was used to generate the solution.
+You are responsible for respecting the rights of others, including procuring and complying with relevant licenses in order to create similar datasets.

+# License
+The MIT License (MIT)
+Copyright (c) 2017 Microsoft Corporation

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.